 - Google Display Network: Your location extensions may show on sites and apps on the Display Network when people are near, or have demonstrated an interest in, your local area.

-YouTube Video Ads: Your location extensions may show on YouTube TrueView in-stream and bumper ads when people are near, or have demonstrated an interest in, your local area.Your location extensions will start showing on video ads, meaning your video ads will show information about your business locations unless you explicitly opt out.
+YouTube Video Ads: Your location extensions may show on YouTube TrueView in-stream and bumper ads when people are near, or have demonstrated an interest in, your local area.Your location extensions will start showing on video ads, meaning that your video ads will show information about your business locations unless you explicitly opt out.